julienlebren/elastic_app_search/README.md

 Only the **title** and a snippet of 140 chars of the **description** of the park will be returned by the query.
 We request the first page, limited to 50 documents.

-### A full use case is available in `example/main.dart`, with the following rendering:
+### A full use case is available in the example folder, with the following rendering:

 * The search bar makes dynamic queries to Elastic
 * The popup menu allows you to filter parks if they are World Heritage or not